 So it's good.
 Yeah.

-SAMANTHA: Yeah.
+Samantha: Yeah.
 Absolutely.
 The, the envy of, well, that pattern looks really cool.
 Why are, why am I not allowed to do it?
 Yeah.
 Well, they are, they technically aren't supposed to be doing it either.
 Yeah, absolutely.
 We have a clarification from the chat.
 It says, don't leave me hanging.
-What's re, what's it referred to as Oh, I'm assuming that's, I'm referring to the comment about open bronze.
-So, in,
+Oh, I'm assuming that's, I'm referring to the comment about open bronze.

 From the syllabus that you're using, but you're also creating choreography to move between those patterns.
 So it's a little bit more free form.
 It's a little bit more artistic. still all of the couples are on the floor, but there's less restrictions, I would say, in open about what you can and can't do